fac21/agency-website-ecrc/README.md

  - Completed all the tasks set within the project 30 minutes before deadline
  - Made our website responsive for both mobile, tablet and desktop devices
  - Completed all the user stories and acceptance criteria
- - Esnuring website with accessible by gaining 100% on Lighthouse testing
+ - Ensuring website with accessible by gaining 100% on Lighthouse testing

 **Assign the Roles:**
 - Facilitation: Chisha